fenghaitao/spec-kit/templates/plan-template.md

 2. `.specify/memory/DML_grammar.md` - Complete DML 1.4 language specification

 **During /plan Phase**:
-- ✅ Execute RAG queries for device patterns and examples
+- ✅ Identify unknowns from Technical Context
-- ✅ Document RAG results in research.md
+- ✅ Document environment discovery (Simics version, packages, platforms)
 - ❌ DO NOT read the DML learning documents yet (they will be studied in tasks phase)

-**In Tasks Phase**: Mandatory tasks T013-T014 will require complete study of these documents with comprehensive note-taking in research.md before any implementation
+**In Tasks Phase**: Mandatory tasks will require complete study of these documents with comprehensive note-taking in research.md before any implementation

 ## Environment Discovery